-- After the potatoes are nice and tender, drain excess liquid.
+- After the potatoes are nice and fork tender, drain excess liquid.

-- Turn the pot to warm and then add in the warmed dairy.
+- Turn the pot to warm and add in the warmed dairy.

-- Once everything is added in you can mash the potatoes with a potato masher.
+- Once everything is added, mash the potatoes with a potato masher.

 - Add in sour cream or cream cheese to give it a creamier texture.

-- Half and Half substitute: If you have heavy cream you can mix ¾ milk and ¼ c heavy cream.
-Whole milk is not quite as creamy as half and half, but can be used in a pinch.
+- Half and Half substitute: If you have heavy cream, mix ¾ milk and ¼ c heavy cream.
+Whole milk is not quite as creamy as half and half but can be used in a pinch.

-- Don’t add the liquid all at once.
+- To get the desired consistency, don’t add the dairy all at once.
 Allow the potatoes to soak up some of the liquid before adding more.

 - Chicken Gravy

-How to reheat?
-Place in the microwave for about 2-3 minutes or until hot.
+To reheat.
+Place in the microwave for about 2-3 minutes, or until hot.

 For more red potato recipes, check out: